Farvoz/redux-from-void/README.md

 The boilerplate killer for Redux.

 ## About
-The package in early development.
-Don't use in production.
+The package is in early development.
+Please don't use it in production.

 ## Developer Experience

-Developer experience improvement is the main goal of this package.
+The main goal of this package is to improve developer experience.

 ## Installation